 Key Features of the Tax:

-• Import Duty Increase: Higher tariffs on solar panels, inverters, and batteries.
+• Import Duty Rise: Increased tariffs on batteries, solar inverters and solar panels.

-• Domestic Manufacturing Tax: Additional excise duty on locally produced solar equipment.
+• Domestic Manufacturing Tax: Extra excise duty on domestic produced solar equipment.

 New Tax on Solar Panels , solar panel tax, 2025-26 budget, solar energy cost, renewable energy policy, GST on solar panels, India solar tax, solar subsidy cut, solar import duty, domestic solar manufacturing, green energy impact.